The Arts Council

 Entry Deadline: 3/1/20

 Images - Minimum: 1, Maximum: 6

 Total Media - Minimum: 1, Maximum: 6

 The Bryan Artist in Residence will have an opportunity to live and work in one of the newly-built Kasparov Lofts, generously donated by BCS Modern.
 This program allows the artist to spend their time creating, experimenting, adding to their portfolio, while also providing the artist their own retail space.
 The term of each residency is roughly one year.
 The selected artist will live in a 750 square foot apartment with a downstairs work/retail area.
 Housing will include utilities (water, electricity, and internet).
-The artist will also receive a $3,000 stipend from The Arts Council to assist with groceries, fuel, and supply purchases, paid in $250 monthly installments over the year.
+The artist will also receive a $3,000 stipend from The Arts Council to assist with groceries, fuel, and supply purchases, paid in full at the beginning of the residency.

 Who is Eligible?

 Any artist is eligible to apply.
 Applicants must be artists who concentrate in one of the following areas: